The key areas covered in this issue are Governance, Compliance, Financial and other Reporting and Taxation.

 for not completing VAT returns with ’reasonable care’.

-included on our website.
-We will update this as and when there are any further
+Further information is available on our website.
+We will update this if there are any further developments on the registration requirements for charities.

 Our Trustee Essentials courses highlight and emphasis the key responsibilities of a charity Trustee, the important current issues for charities and what Trustees need to be focusing on now and in the future.